 Climbers must have liability insurance, and be able to show proof of this cover, such as a BMC membership card, if requested.
-All BMC and MCofS members receive £10m of combined liability insurance cover as part of their membership.
+All BMC and MCofS members receive £15 million of combined liability insurance cover as part of their membership.

 Access and approaches

 Climbers should adhere to agreed route restrictions and use specified approaches and descents.
 It has been reported that some climbers have been approaching Lion Rock directly via private land from the Costa car park.
 Please use the correct access route.